Header Banner

-How To: Lock Individual Apps to Prevent Friends from Snooping on Your Samsung Galaxy S3
+How to Lock Individual Apps to Prevent Friends from Snooping on Your Samsung Galaxy S3

 Keeping unwanted clowns off on my Samsung Galaxy S3 is priority number one.
 I've shown you how to snag a picture of people opening your apps and how to lock your screen for whenever you hand off your phone, allowing them to access only the page you left open.